UCSF-Biochem/CAMM/about.md

 **About CAMM**

 The Center for Advanced Multiphoton Microscopy was established in 2016 as a partnership between UCSF and 3i, funded in part by generous contributions from the Weston Havens Foundation.
-CAMM will provide the UCSF research community with access to cutting-edge multiphotoninstruments for high-speed, in vivo, live imaging.
-The center’s firstmicroscope is a VIVO Multi-Photon system with the option of either dual galvanometer or resonant scanning.
+CAMM provides the UCSF research community with access to cutting-edge multiphoton instruments for high-speed, in vivo, live imaging.

-The resonance scanning functionality of this system enables rapid 4D image acquisition with limited light scattering for imaging at depth in complex tissue.
-Full-field acquisition rates are up to 30 frames per second with faster frame rates achievable for smaller fields of view.
-The dual galvanometer scan head enables flexibility in scanning mode for image acquisition and photo-stimulation.
-The system is capable of FRAP and photo-uncaging.
-The system is equipped with a state of the art Luigs-Neumann stage with interchangeable bridges for use with diverse preparations that rage from tissue slices to whole organisms.
-The stage also includes temperature control.
-The system is controlled by user-friendly Slidebook software.
-The core facility includes access to an offline data analysis workstation equipped with the Slidebook software.
+CAMM includes two systems designed to handle a wide variety of specimens and experimental setups.
+The original system, based on an upright microscope, can perform either dual galvo or resonant scanning for rapid 4D image acquisition in live specimens.
+The system is equipped with a state of the art Luigs & Neumann temperature-controlled stage with interchangeable bridges for use with diverse preparations ranging from tissue slices to whole organisms.

+The new microscope, installed May 2107, is based on an open-architecture Movable Objective Microscope, which leaves space under the objective for a custom platform or behavioral apparatus.
+The system also includes 2P Phasor, 3i's state-of-the-art computer-generated holography system.
+This technology is capable of simultaneous stimulation of multiple arbitrary regions in 3D and is ideal for optogenetics.

 **About 3i**